-This month’s virtue is Gratitude.
-Can you reflect on what you learned about Gratitude at Viz and how that impacts how you embody this virtue in your daily life as an adult?
+This month's virtue is Sincerity.
+Can you reflect on what you learned about this virtue at Viz and how that impacts how you embody this virtue in your daily life as an adult?

 Are there any significant skills that you learned that you can attribute to your time at Viz?